Editors' note: This story was originally published on Dec. 9, 2014, and has been updated frequently with latest information.

 1. Wired networking

 Router: This is the central device of a home network into which you can plug one end of a network cable.
 The other end of the cable goes into a networking device that has a network port.
 If you want to add more network devices to a router, you'll need more cables and more ports on the router.
 These ports, both on the router and on the end devices, are called Local Area Network (LAN) ports.
-They are also known as RJ45 ports.
+They are also known as RJ45 ports or Ethernet ports.
 The moment you plug a device into a router, you have yourself a wired network.
 Networking devices that come with an RJ45 network port are called Ethernet-ready devices.
 More on this below.

 LAN ports: A home router usually has four LAN ports, meaning that, straight out of the box, it can host a network of up to four wired networking devices.
 If you want to have a larger network, you will need to resort to a switch (or a hub), which adds more LAN ports to the router.
-Generally a home router can handle up to about 250 networking devices, and the majority of homes and even small businesses don't need more than that.
+Generally a home router can connect up to about 250 networking devices, and the majority of homes and even small businesses don't need more than that.

-There are currently two main speed standards for LAN ports: Ethernet, which caps at 100Mbps (or about 13MBps), and Gigabit Ethernet, which caps at 1Gbps (or about 150MBps).
-In other words, it takes about a minute to transfer a CD's worth of data (around 700MB or about 250 digital songs) over an Ethernet connection.
-With Gigabit Ethernet, the same job takes just about 5 seconds.
-In real life, the average speed of an Ethernet connection is about 8MBps, and of a Gigabit Ethernet connection is somewhere between 45 and 90MBps.
-The actual speed of a network connection depends on many factors, such as the end devices being used, the quality of the cable, and the amount of traffic.
+There are currently two main speed standards for LAN ports: Ethernet (also called Fast Ethernet,) which caps at 100 megabits per second (or about 13 megabytes per second), and Gigabit Ethernet, which caps at 1 gigabit per second (or about 150 MBps).
+In other words, it takes about a minute to transfer a CD's worth of data (around 700 MB or about 250 digital songs) over an Ethernet connection.
+With Gigabit Ethernet, the same job takes about five seconds.
+In real life, the average speed of an Ethernet connection is about 8 MBps, and of a Gigabit Ethernet connection is somewhere between 45 and 100 MBps.
+The actual speed of a network connection depends on many factors, such as the end devices being used, the quality of the cable and the amount of traffic.

-For example, in order to have a wired Gigabit Ethernet connection between two computers, both computers, the router they are connected to, and the cables used to link them together all need to support Gigabit Ethernet.
-If you plug a Gigabit Ethernet device and an regular Ethernet device into a router, the connection between the two will be capped at the speed of Ethernet, which is 100Mbps.
+For example, in order to have a wired Gigabit Ethernet connection between two computers, both computers, the router they are connected to and the cables used to link them together all need to support Gigabit Ethernet (or a faster standard).
+If you plug a Gigabit Ethernet device and an regular Ethernet device into a router, the connection between the two will be capped at the speed of Ethernet, which is 100 Mbps.

 In short, LAN ports on a router allow Ethernet-ready devices to connect to one another and share data.

-However, hubs are largely obsolete now since the cost of switches has come down significantly.
+However, hubs are largely obsolete now, since the cost of switches has come down significantly.
 The price of a switch generally varies based on its standard (regular Ethernet or Gigabit Ethernet, with the latter being more expensive), and the number of ports (the more ports, the higher the price).

-You can find a switch with just 4 or up to 24 ports (or even more).
+You can find a switch with just four or up to 48 ports (or even more).
 Note that the total of extra wired clients you can add to a network is equal to the switch's total number of ports minus one.
 For example, a four-port switch will add another three clients to the network.
 This is because you need to use one of the ports to connect the switch itself to the network, which, by the way, also uses another port of the existing network.
 With this in mind, make sure you buy a switch with significantly more ports than the number of clients you intend to add to the network.

-Wide-area network (WAN) port: Also known as the Internet port.
+Wide-area network (WAN) port: Also known as the internet port.
 Generally, a router has just one WAN port.
-(Some business routers come with dual WAN ports, so one can use two separate Internet services at a time.)
+(Some business routers come with dual WAN ports, so one can use two separate internet services at a time.)
 On any router, the WAN port will be separated from the LAN ports, and is often distinguished by being a different color.
-A WAN port is used to connect to an Internet source, such as a broadband modem.
-The WAN allows the router to connect to the Internet and share that connection with all the Ethernet-ready devices connected to it.
+A WAN port is used to connect to an internet source, such as a broadband modem.
+The WAN allows the router to connect to the internet and share that connection with all the Ethernet-ready devices connected to it.

-Broadband modem: Often called a DSL modem or cable modem, a broadband modem is a device that bridges the Internet connection from a service provider to a computer or to a router, making the Internet available to consumers.
+Broadband modem: Often called a DSL modem or cable modem, a broadband modem is a device that bridges the internet connection from a service provider to a computer or to a router, making the internet available to consumers.
 Generally, a modem has one LAN port (to connect to a router's WAN port, or to an Ethernet-ready device) and one service-related port, such as a telephone port (DSL modems) or a coaxial port (cable modems), that connects to the service line.
-If you have just a modem, you'll be able to connect just one Ethernet-ready device, such as a computer, to the Internet.
-To hook up more than one device to the Internet, you will need a router.
+If you have just a modem, you'll be able to connect just one Ethernet-ready device, such as a computer, to the internet.
+To hook up more than one device to the internet, you will need a router.
 Providers tend to offer a combo device that's a combination of a modem and a router or wireless router, all in one.